 Don’t risk your life – plan your walk between April and October

-Maps of the Larapinta Trail on Section 1
+Maps of the Larapinta Trail on Section 1 to 12

 Map of the Western MacDonnell Ranges courtesy of NT Tourism